slowernews/wisdom-tldr/README.md

 > *'My advice is my autobiography instead of slogans.
 People relate better like that.' -- James Altucher*

+> *'All my life I was taught how to deal with failure.
+My dad would ask us at the dinner table every night: «how did you fail today?»' -- Sara Blakely*

 <!--
 educating kids
 convenience for you vs best thing for the kid.